-- Diabetic patients may experience a slight rise in blood sugar for up to two weeks so you should monitor your blood sugar very carefully.
-Contact your GP or diabetic nurse if you have any problems. - Heart failure patients may experience increased shortness of breath due to salt and water retention.
+- If you have diabetes you may experience a slight rise in blood sugar for up to two weeks so you should monitor your blood sugar very carefully.
+Contact your GP or diabetic nurse if you have any problems. - If you have heart failure you may experience increased shortness of breath due to salt and water retention.
 Contact your GP or nurse if you have any problems.